titeller/7-solutions/README.md

-This is my assignment for front-end Auto Delete Todo List.
+This is my assignment for front-end Auto Delete Todo List by using NextJS and TailwindCSS.

 ## Features